Pravitha92/Langchain/README.md

 # Langchain

-•	Developed RAG Q&A application with multiple data sources as arxiv,wikipedia,and others.
+•	Developed RAG Q&A application with multiple data sources as arxiv,wikipedia,and others using `agents.ipynb`.

 ## Tools
 * [LangChain](https://www.langchain.com/)